Australia's mandatory gun buyback inspires U.S. activists, but few lawmakers

 After a gunman with an AR-15 rifle and high-capacity magazines opened fire at a tourist site in Port Arthur and killed 35 people in 1996, a conservative government led Australian states in passing sweeping new restrictions on firearms.
 Authorities collected and destroyed over 640,000 weapons, as many as one-third of all guns in the country — whether their owners wanted to part with them or not.

-In the years following the changes, gun violence and gun suicides plummeted, and no similar attacks occurred.
-Former Prime Minister John Howard, who oversaw the policy, has urged the United States to follow his approach.
+In the years afterward, gun violence and gun suicides plummeted, and no similar attacks occurred.
+The prime minister at the time who oversaw the policy, John Howard, has urged the United States to follow his approach.
+A paper by Australian researchers released on Monday, including an academic who was a prominent advocate for the 1996 law, suggests the policy may have prevented 16 mass shootings based on previous rates of attacks.

-"[They] took ideas, put legislation together, and they stopped it," Sam Zeif, a student at Marjory Stoneman Douglas High School who survived the shooting, said in a televised White House meeting.
+"(They) took ideas, put legislation together, and they stopped it," Sam Zeif, a student at Marjory Stoneman Douglas High School in Parkland, Florida, who survived the Feb.
+14 shooting, said in a televised White House meeting.
 "Can anyone here guess how many shootings there have been in schools in Australia?
 Zero."

 Almost none of the major gun violence prevention groups are advocating anything similar to Australia's mandatory gun buyback program.
 Neither are elected officials in Washington.